ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Results

-\textbf{Experimental Setup:} We conducted our experiments on Amazon EC2 t2.xlarge instances.
-For the LAN setting, we utilized only the instances in the Frankfurt region.
-For the WAN setting, we additionaly selected one instance from both London and Paris.
+We conducted our experiments on both LAN and WAN settings.
+In the LAN setting, we ran the experiments with $0.18$ ms round trip time (RTT).
+In the WAN setting, we simulated the network connection with $10$ ms RTT.